fzipp/pythia/README.md

-Pythia is a browser based user interface for the Go source code oracle, which is a source code comprehension tool for Go programs.
+Pythia is a browser based user interface for the Go source code guru, which is a tool for navigating Go code.

-For more information on the Go oracle, see the [original announcement](https://groups.google.com/d/msg/golang-nuts/CwdIJZs6Tfc/GX7ixTK_Dd4J).
+For more information on the Go guru, see [Using Go Guru](http://golang.org/s/using-guru).

 ![Screenshot](https://raw.github.com/fzipp/pythia/gh-pages/images/pythia_screenshot.png)